 Yuchai's headquarters is located in Yulin City in the Guangxi Zhuang Autonomous Region.
 Yuchai has the right to use approximately 1.5 million square meters of land, which is currently used primarily for the production of diesel engines and employee housing.
-The principal production land area for the manufacture of diesel engines currently occupies approximately 960,900 square meters, including a building for the current 6105 manufacturing facilities and recently completed facilities occupying approximately 620,000 square meters that comprise the 6108 Engine Factory, the 6112 Engine Factory, administrative offices and technical operations space.
+The principal production land area for the manufacture of diesel engines currently occupies approximately 960,900 square meters, including a building for the current 6105 (YC6J) manufacturing facilities and recently completed facilities occupying approximately 620,000 square meters that comprise the 6108 (YC6A and YC6B) Engine Factory, the 6112 (YC6G) Engine Factory, administrative offices and technical operations space.
 In addition, Yuchai leases a number of regional sales offices in China.
-In 2008 and 2009, production capacity was approximately 443,750 and 586,753 units, respectively, based on a 2.5 shift five-day week.
+In 2010, production capacity was approximately 583,750 based on a 2.5 shift five-day week at 80% utilization rate.